vitorgsevero/projeto-final-ppi-IV/README.md

 ### Installation

-This applcation requires [Node.js](https://nodejs.org/) and npm to run.
+This application requires [Node.js](https://nodejs.org/) and npm to run.
 Please install the dependencies and devDependencies and start the server.

 #### Backend